buzz-language/buzz-lang.dev/docs/guide/protocols.md

 # Protocols

-A `protocol` defines a set of methods.
+A `protocol` is a set of methods.
 Objects can conform to any number of them:
 ```buzz
 protocol Translatable {
     fun translate(dx: int, dy: int) > void;